-Report on State Compliance
+Report on State Compliance Opinion on State Compliance

-We have audited Palo Verde Community College District's (the District) compliance with the types of compliance requirements described in the California Community Colleges Contracted District Audit Manual (CDAM) 2020-21, issued by the California Community Colleges Chancellor's Office for the year ended June 30, 2021.
+We have audited Palo Verde Community College District's (the District) compliance with the types of compliance requirements as identified in the California Community Colleges Contracted District Audit Manual 2021-22, published by the California Community Colleges Chancellor's Office, for the year ended June 30, 2022.
+The applicable state compliance requirements are identified in the table below.